nuig/nuig.github.io/_research/recommendation-and-collaborative-filtering.md

 title: Recommendation and collaborative filtering
 img: /assets/img/research_recommender.jpg
 description: >
     Recommendation tools are now a common component in many online sites which involve a user choosing to view or purchase items based on personal preferences.
-Collaborative Filtering techniques are one approach to recommendation.
+We have been researching a range of approaches and techniques in the analysis of the usefulness and novelty of recommendations and many others.
 ---

 Recommendation tools are now a common component in many online sites which involve a user choosing to view or purchase items based on personal preferences.
 For example, books, movies, music, hotels, restaurants, etc.